metalshark/CloudWatch/README.md

 - System CPU Load

  ## Minecraft Statistics
- All Minecraft statistics collected are per minute and represent the maximum value, count or total time during that period, unless otherwise specified.
+ All Minecraft statistics collected are per minute and represent the maximum value, count or total time during that period.

 - Number of Online Players
 - Maximum Tick Time